Zardoz: Plot

 In time, Zed learns the nature of the Vortex.
 The Eternals are overseen and protected from death by the Tabernacle, an artificial intelligence.
 Given their limitless lifespan, the Eternals have grown bored and corrupt, and are descending into madness.
 The needlessness of procreation has rendered the men impotent and meditation has replaced sleep.
 Others fall into catatonia, forming the social stratum the Eternals have named the "Apathetics".
-The Eternals spend their days stewarding humankind's vast knowledgethrough a voice recognition-based search enginebaking special bread for themselves from the grain deliveries and participating in communal meditation rituals.
-To give time and life more meaning and in a failed attempt to stop humanity from becoming permanently catatonic, the Vortex developed complex social rules whose violators are punished with artificial aging.
-The most extreme offenders are condemned to permanent old age and the status of "Renegades".
-Eternals who have somehow managed to die, usually through some fatal accident, are then reborn into another healthy, synthetically reproduced body that is identical to the one they lost.
+The Eternals spend their days stewarding humankind's vast knowledge, baking special bread from the grain deliveries and participating in communal meditation rituals.
+To give life more meaning and in a failed attempt to stop humanity from becoming permanently catatonic, the Vortex developed complex social rules whose violators are punished with artificial aging.
+The most extreme offenders are condemned to permanent old age.
+Eternals who have managed to die, usually by accident, are then reborn into another healthy, synthetically reproduced body that is identical to the one they lost.

 Zed is less brutal and far more intelligent than the Eternals think he is.
-Genetic analysis reveals he is the ultimate result of long-running eugenics experiments devised by Arthur Fraynwho is Zardozwho controlled the outlands with the Exterminators, thus coercing the Brutals to supply the Vortices with grain.
+Genetic analysis reveals he is the ultimate result of long-running eugenics experiments devised by Arthur Frayn, who controlled the outlands with the Exterminators.
 Zardoz's aim was to breed a superman who would penetrate the Vortex and save human-kind from its hopelessly stagnant status quo.
-The women's analysis of Zed's mental images earlier had revealed that in the ruins of the old world Arthur Frayn first encouraged Zed to learn to read, then led him to the book The Wonderful Wizard of Oz.
-Zed finally understands the origin of the name ZardozWizard of Ozbringing him to a true awareness of Zardoz as a skillful manipulator rather than an actual deity.
-He becomes infuriated with this realization and decides to plumb the deepest depths of this enormous mystery.
+In the ruins of the old world, Arthur Frayn encouraged Zed to learn to read and led him to the book The Wonderful Wizard of Oz.
+Understanding the origin of the name Zardoz – from the words Wizard and Oz – brought Zed to a true awareness of Frayn as a manipulator.
+Infuriated with this realization, Zed decided to further investigate the mystery of Zardoz.